 MA (Hons), MSc, DPhil

 Prior to starting a DPhil at the University of Oxford (2020), I studied for an undergraduate degree in Psychology at the University of St Andrews (2014), and a MSc degree in Health Psychology at University College London (2015).
 My current research is supported by the Department of Psychiatry, Clarendon and St John's College.

-A systematic review and meta-analysis of structural magnetic resonance imaging studies investigating cognitive and social activity engagement in older adults
+A systematic review and meta-analysis of structural magnetic resonance imaging studies investigating cognitive and social activity levels in older adults.

 Online working-memory testing: feasibility, reliability and impact of self-reported depression and anxiety.